 The "Toggle Bit II" on DQ2, when used with DQ6, indicates whether a particular sector is actively erasing (that is, the Embedded Erase algorithm is in progress), or whether that sector is erase-suspended.
 Toggle Bit II is valid after the rising edge of the final WE# pulse in the command sequence.
-The device toggles DQ2 with each OE# or CE# read cycle.

 DQ2 toggles when the system reads at addresses within those sectors that have been selected for erasure.
+(The system may use either OE# or CE# to control the read cycles.)
 But DQ2 cannot distinguish whether the sector is actively erasing or is erase-suspended.
 DQ6, by comparison, indicates whether the device is actively erasing, or is in Erase Suspend, but cannot distinguish which sectors are selected for erasure.
 Thus, both status bits are required for sector and mode information.
 Refer to Table 6 to compare outputs for DQ2 and DQ6.

 Figure 6 shows the toggle bit algorithm in flowchart form, and the section "DQ2: Toggle Bit II" explains the algorithm.
 See also the DQ6: Toggle Bit I subsection.
-Figure 20 shows the toggle bit timing diagram.
-Figure 21 shows the differences between DQ2 and DQ6 in graphical form.
+Refer to Figure 18 for the toggle bit timing diagram.
+Figure 19 shows the differences between DQ2 and DQ6 in graphical form.